 - To Save a Life Remember QPR (Question, Persuade, and Refer)

-- Refer for help – students can report locally to either emergency room to be evaluated for mental health needs.
-They may also report to ETMC Behavioral Health or the Andrews Center (the local mental health authority).
+- Refer for help - students can report locally to either emergency room to be evaluated for mental health needs.
+They may also report to UT Behavioral Health or the Andrews Center (the local mental health authority).
 The best chance for immediate and guaranteed response is reporting to the emergency room.
 Mental Health Professionals will assess and determine the level of needed treatment.
 For personal safety of yourself and the student, and to avoid legal liability for yourself or the college, you should NOT transport the students.
-Allow a family member or Campus Safety to provide the transport.
+Allow a family member or Campus Police to facilitate the transport.

 Please inform either the Counselor or the Behavioral Intervention Team of any suicidal statements or actions of students.
 This should be done even if the student appears to have stabilized and/or sought treatment.
 Please email email@example.com with this information.